+At Cranbrook Education Campus (Primary), we love reading and value the many benefits that it provides.
+We promote a reading culture that inspires children to love reading, makes them want to read and helps them to develop into ardent, avid readers and life-long learners.
 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.

-- We read to children every day.
-We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Cranbrook Education Campus and our local community as well as books that open windows into other worlds and cultures. - Every classroom has an inviting book corner that encourages a love for reading.
-We curate these books and talk about them to entice children to read a wide range of books. - In Nursery/Reception, children have access to the reading corner every day in their busy learning time and the books are continually refreshed. - Children from Nursery/Reception onwards have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - The school library is made available for classes to use at protected times.
-It must be booked via the school booking system.
-Children across the school have regular opportunities to engage with a wide range of 'Reading for Pleasure' events (book fairs, author visits and workshops, national events etc).
+We read to children every day during our Drop Everything and Read sessions.
+We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Cranbrook Education Campus (Primary) and our local community as well as books that open windows into other worlds and cultures.

-Impact
+Every classroom has an inviting class library that encourages a love for reading.
+We curate these books and talk about them to entice children to read a wide range of books.

+In Nursery, Pre-School and Reception, children have access to the reading corner every day in their Independent Learning Time and the books are continually refreshed.

+comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school.

+The school library is made available for classes to use at protected times, either to choose a book or to work with our Library Assistant.
+Sessions can include input from adults about different authors, discussing and listening to stories or children can take out a book to take home and share with their family.

+Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events such as: book fairs, author visits and workshops, national events and a bi-termly raffle from our book vending machine.